 Hi, we’re going to review Freetrade to help you find out whether Freetrade is the right investment platform for you!

 We recommend Freetrade if you are an investor looking to build a long-term portfolio of stocks and ETFs with low fees.
-Freetrade is a mobile-only commission-free UK stockbroker founded in 2016.
+Freetrade is a commission-free UK stockbroker founded in 2016.
 It is the UK equivalent to Robinhood, the famous US free-trading broker, and it is a great choice for beginners to benefit from the stock market.

 Although Freetrade is still only available for UK residents, the company plans to finally expand to Europe (you can follow the all-new developments here).